gramineproject/graphene/Documentation/manpages/gsc.rst

 When :option:`--insecure-args` is not specified, :command:`gsc build` uses the existing Docker image's entrypoint and cmd fields to identify the trusted arguments.
-These arguments are stored :file:`trusted_argv`.
-This file is only generated, when :option:`--insecure-args` is not specified.
+These arguments are stored in :file:`trusted_argv`.
+This file is only generated when :option:`--insecure-args` is not specified.
 As a result any arguments spefied during :command:`docker run` are ignored.

 Application-specific Manifest Files